precice/fluent-adapter/README.md

     Direct installation using `./INSTALL` from the ANSYS directory hangs between 80-90%
   * The following installation guide for an earlier ANSYS version works for the above configuration:
     <https://www.cfd-online.com/Forums/ansys/199190-ansys-18-2-ubuntu-16-04-installation-guide.html>
-  * Of the complete installation the relevant packages are FLUENT and ANSYS Workbench.
+  * Of the complete installation the relevant packages are Fluent and ANSYS Workbench.
 Fluent is the CFD-solver and the workbench a software used to control the complete CFD workflow from geometry generation to post-processing
   * Fluent is started by typing *fluent* in *ansys_inc/v195/fluent/bin*
   * Workbench is started by typing *runwb2* in *ansys_inc/v195/Framework/bin/Linux64*
-  * Paths to the FLUENT and Workbench executable are expected to be added in the `~/.bashrc` as part of the last step in the installation guide mentioned above
+  * Paths to the Fluent and Workbench executable are expected to be added in the `~/.bashrc` as part of the last step in the installation guide mentioned above
   * Fluent can also be started from the workbench GUI (Choose Fluid-Flow (Fluent), double-click on setup opens fluent)